 As you can see beside the prompt another image is needed - the original one.
 This means that the AI not only works on one image with a hole in it - it also uses the image data from the area before it has been erased.
 So this technique is some kind of "cheating" because it depends on that original data.
-Our plugin handles it like that: the current selection of current layer is used for mask (image with erased area - the middle one in example above).
+Our plugin handles it like that: the current selection of the current layer is used for the mask (image with erased area - the middle one in example above).
 The other layer with all image data is searched by the layer name.
-So it looks for a layer with a the same number in it.
-If it cannot be find it, it uses the first layer.
+So it looks for a layer with the same number in it.
+If it cannot be found, it uses the first layer.
 In configuration the Diffuser has been set to "original" here.
-Also the strength value is not so high (something above 0.5)
+Also set the strength value is not so high (something above 0.5)

 Stable Diffusion has been trained on images with size of 512x512.
 Therefore the default selection matches exakt that size.
 If you change that size in configuration please be very careful:

 In case the server provides more than one model you can click on “Get Models…” to read all available models.

 The Diffusion parameters of SDLocal are not needed anymore so it had been simplified at all.

 There is a bug in Photoshop which does not allow image operations while having a dialog open.
 So it is recommended to check this box if you are using a M1 Mac.